mark-watson/hy-lisp-python-book/manuscript/preface.md

 # Preface

 While this is a book on the Hy Lisp language, we have a wider theme here.
-In an age where artificial intelligence (AI) is a driver of the largest corporations and government agencies, the question is how do individuals and small organizations take advantage of AI technologies given disadvantages of small scale.
+In an age where artificial intelligence (AI) is a driver of the largest corporations and government agencies, the question is how do individuals and small organizations take advantage of AI technologies given the disadvantages of small scale.
 The material I chose to write about here is selected to help you, dear reader, survive as a healthy small fish in a big bond.

 I have been using Lisp languages professionally since 1982 and have written books covering the Common Lisp and Scheme languages.
 Most of my career has involved working on AI projects so tools for developing AI applications will be a major theme.
 In addition to covering the Hy language, you will get experience with AI tools and techniques that will help you craft your own AI platforms regardless of whether you are a consultant, work at a startup, or a corporation.